This article explains how to manage backups and perform restores for test machines protected by the Datto Direct to Cloud agent.

 1. Select the system you would like to restore.

-5. Click the Download icon to connect to the remote VM.
-A new web page will open, displaying an interactive connection to your file restore, as shown in Figure 11.
+5. Click the Browse icon to connect to the file restore.
+You will see an interactive file directory of your restore similar to Figure 11.

-6. When you are finished using the VM, click the wastebasket icon shown in Figure 12 to unmount the restore.
+6. When you are finished using the file restore, click the wastebasket icon shown in Figure 12 to unmount the restore.